-On June 23, 2009, the following obligations and prohibitions (and their related penalties) came into force:
+On June 23, 2009, the following obligations and prohibitions (and their related offences and penalties) came into force: